-3.2.1.2 Distribution of Data
+3.2.1.3 Distribution of Data

 With certain exceptions, all General Observing data awarded either to GTOs or to GOs will be proprietary for one year beginning when the data are made available to the observer.
-For fragmented "Long Duration" observations, the one-year period for each target begins when 90% of the data have been made available to the observer.
+For segmented "Long Duration" observations, the one-year period for each target begins when 90% of the data have been made available to the observer.
+For series of discrete observations (e.g., monitoring sequences, grids) the proprietary period is established separately for each of the observations.